The importance of good breathing techniques

 What are breathing techniques?

 Breathing techniques are different ways of breathing that we can perform.
-You can teach yourself some breathing techniques and we already perform some techniques automatically.
+Some breathing techniques you can teach yourself and some techniques we already perform automatically.
 Because breathing is so obvious, we often do not realize that there are different techniques with which we can breathe.
-We also do not automatically realize that the way you breathe can have a major effect on your health and can even be a possible cause of various physical ailments or even more serious ailments and conditions.
+We also do not automatically realize that the way you breathe can have a great effect on your health and can even be a possible cause of various physical ailments or even more serious ailments and conditions.
 In addition, the type of breathing technique that you (unconsciously) use provides information about how relaxed or not your body is.
-All this together gives enough reason to take a closer look at your own breathing pattern.
+All this together gives enough reason to take a good look at your own breathing pattern.

 What is the purpose of breathing techniques and why is good breathing so important?

 The main goal of breathing techniques is good ventilation of the lungs, which improves gas exchange and makes breathing more efficient.
-In addition, breathing techniques influence breathing frequency and breathing depth.
-Breathing techniques are also used to get air behind the mucus plug in the lungs and therefore make it easier to cough up.
+In addition, breathing techniques influence the breathing frequency and depth.
+Breathing techniques are also used to get air behind the mucus plug in the lungs and therefore cough it up more easily.
 Good breathing is important for your physical and mental health.
 With good breathing, your brain and muscles get enough oxygen.
 This ensures, for example, that you can move or concentrate on a certain task.
-You can also reduce your stress symptoms with good breathing.
-If you breathe properly, your heart rate will be lower, you will have less tension in your muscles and you will feel more rested.
-You will be able to relax better.
+You can also reduce your stress complaints with good breathing.
+If you breathe well, your heart rate decreases, you have less tension in your muscles and you feel more calm.
+You are better able to relax.

 What are the 5 most famous breathing techniques?